Magic Bibliography: Scholarly Research into Theatrical Magic

 This magic bibliography provides a comprehensive list of academic and professional literature on conjuring.
 Researchers have asked questions about theatrical magic from diverse disciplines; from dentistry and linguistics to management and gender studies.
+This bibliography is dynamically generated from my Zotero database.
+If you like to be informed of any additions, then feel free to subscribe to the Magic Perspective newsletter.

 Magic Bibliography Criteria